| Decision factor | Speakmac | Superwhisper | MacWhisper | macOS Voice Control | Windows + Dragon |

 | Best for | Mac users who want the closest practical replacement | Users willing to pay more for a premium dictation stack | Users whose work starts from recordings | Users who need hands-free navigation | Users who truly need Dragon-specific workflows |

-Dragon Dictate for Mac is gone, so the phrase "Dragon alternative for Mac" now covers a few different jobs at once: direct dictation into Mac apps, built-in accessibility control, transcription of recorded audio, or keeping old Dragon workflows alive by leaving macOS.
+Dragon Dictate for Mac is gone — Nuance discontinued the Mac line in October 2018 and never returned.
+So the phrase "Dragon alternative for Mac" now covers a few different jobs at once: direct dictation into Mac apps, built-in accessibility control, transcription of recorded audio, or keeping old Dragon workflows alive by leaving macOS.
+This page compares all five replacement paths.

 Quick Answer